josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 She wasn’t cruel; she simply didn’t know.
 Neither did I.
 It took me years to understand that the smiling mascot was not harmless, but a residue of a show that once paraded melanin as comedy.
-I share memories like these, not to say "it's not our fault", but to add to openly discussing, as white/passing people, how normalised these cultural imprints are, so we can name them and shed them.*
+I share memories like these, not to say “it’s not our fault”, but to add to openly discussing, as white/passing people, how normalised these cultural imprints are, so we can name them and shed them.*

 That moment of delayed recognition matters.
 It demonstrates how whiteness protects itself through **cultural amnesia**: by insisting the performance is only play.
 The refusal to see the history in the joke is what keeps the joke alive.

----

 ### 🎟️ Racialisation as Spectacle — Audience as Instrument